-The U.S. Supreme Court, convening Monday for the first time since June, heard a labor relations case whose outcome could potentially affect the status of 25 million employment contracts around the United States.
+The U.S. Supreme Court, convening Monday for the first time since June, heard a labor relations case whose outcome could affect the status of 25 million employment contracts around the United States.

-Though the Federal Arbitration Act (FAA) provides that a contract provision requiring arbitration must be enforced, section 7 of the National Labor Relations Act (NLRA) establishes the right of workers to engage in “concerted activities” to secure mutual aid and protection.
+Though the Federal Arbitration Act (FAA) provides that a contract provision requiring arbitration must be enforced, the National Labor Relations Act (NLRA) establishes the right of workers to engage in “concerted activities” to secure mutual aid and protection.
 At issue in Monday’s case was whether the NLRA allows employers to enforce contracts requiring case-by-case arbitration.

-“I’m worried what you’re saying overturns labor law going back to FDR,” Justice Stephen Breyer said.
+“I’m worried what you’re saying overturns labor law going back to FDR,” Justice Stephen Breyer replied.
 He later called the NLRA, and the provisions allowing concerted activities to enhance contracts “the heart of the New Deal.”

 The Department of Justice staged something of an about-face in the case after the Trump administration took power.
-Though the Obama Justice Department was involved in the case on the side of the National Labor Relations Board, the Trump administration tacked a new course in June and backed the companies.
+Though the Obama Justice Department was involved in the case on the side of the National Labor Relations Board (NLRB), the Trump administration tacked a new course in June and backed the companies.
 It is not unprecedented for the Justice Department to flip positions in a case as a consequence of an election, though it is never received well by the Court.

 Principal Deputy Solicitor General Jeffrey Wall, arguing for the administration, echoed Clement’s argument, telling the justices that the FAA unambiguously requires enforcement of mandatory arbitration provisions, while the NLRA is rather imprecise on the matter.
 Therefore the FAA must prevail, he said, since a clear command cannot yield to a vague command as a matter of statutory interpretation.